What’s black and white and fun all over? One of Jamie Fingal’s quilts.

 If mitered corners and other details of a traditional quilt binding aren’t your thing, here are some other techniques you can use for binding a quilt.

 Use a zigzag or decorative stitch around the edges.
+Like this quilt binding method from Terry Grant for ATCs and small quilts.

 Paint the edges with fabric paint (best on a small art quilt).